themanyone/fontThumb/README.md

 `rm -rf ~/.cache/thumbnails/`

-Now, log out of the desktop session, or reboot.
+They might just work now.
+Or it may be necessary to log out of the desktop session, or reboot.

 ## Extending